-The maximum amount allowed for funding an On-Farm Research Grant, even if indirect costs are entered, is still \$30,000.
+The maximum amount allowed for funding a Graduate Student Grant, even if indirect costs are entered, is still \$16,500.

-E. Signature Sheet
+D. Signature Sheet

 Before you submit your proposal as final, print a copy of the proposal signature sheet from the online system.
-It should be signed by both the Principal Investigator and the Organizational Administrative Representative (a representative at your institution who has authority to sign contracts).
+It should be signed by both the Principal Investigator (Major Professor) and the Organizational Administrative Representative (a representative at your institution who has authority to sign contracts).
 After scanning your signed signature sheet, the system will allow you to upload it and submit it along with your proposal up to the proposal deadline.
 Signature sheets can be signed electronically.
 You may also send in your signature sheet after the proposal deadline.
-After the proposal deadline, please send the signed signature sheet as an e-mail attachment to Sandra Blackwell at sblackwell@uga.edu Call 770-229-3212 with any questions regarding your signature sheet.
+After the proposal deadline, please send the signed signature sheet as an e-mail attachment to Sandra Blackwell at sblackwell@uga.edu Call Sandra Blackwell at 770-229-3212 with any questions regarding your signature sheet.
+Graduate students do not sign the signature sheet.

-F. Applicant Demographic Data
+E. Applicant Demographic Data